willdn/ETHMap/README.md

 # ETHMap

-ETHMap is a Decentralized Applications (ÐApps) running on Ethereum blockchain.
+ETHMap is a Decentralized Application (ÐApp) running on Ethereum blockchain.

 ## Build Setup